 “It’s a great loss.
 A great loss,” she continues.
 “She was bursting with love and kindness.
 She was just a blooming flower who bloomed all the time.”

-While lawyers argue over numbers and time keeps on slipping, Huang Zheng Fang carries on.
+While lawyers argue over numbers and time keeps on slipping, Huan Zheng Fang carries on.
 There’s not much to do and he doesn’t do much; he marks his days in single, desultory bowls of oatmeal.

 When asked what justice would look like in this case, he quietly responds, “I don’t know how to fight for it.”